 Ms Broderick is a UN Special Rapporteur and Independent Expert on Discrimination Against Women.
 In 2016, she was appointed as a member of the Council of the Order of Australia, was appointed an Officer of the Order of Australia and was named NSW Australian of the Year.

-The Austin Asche Oration in Law and Governance was held on Thursday, 19 September at Parliament House.
+8th Austin Asche Oration in Law and Governance (2018)

 Free Speech and the law on campus.
 Do we need a charter of rights just for universities?